 Before we can submit an NDA to the FDA or comparable similar applications to foreign regulatory authorities, we must conduct Phase 3 clinical trials, or a pivotal/registration trial equivalent, for each product candidate.
 We commenced a single pivotal, open-label, single-arm Phase 3 clinical trial of MitoGel for the treatment of low-grade UTUC in the first quarter of 2017.
 This clinical trial is substantially broader than the previous Compassionate Use program for MitoGel for the treatment of patients with UTUC and requires us to enroll a considerably larger number of patients in multiple clinics and medical centers across multiple countries.
 Based on our discussions with the FDA, our current expectation is that our pivotal clinical trial for MitoGel will evaluate approximately 74 patients.
-We are also planning to commence a Phase 2b clinical trial of VesiGel in 2018.
-Before commencing a clinical trial for VesiGel in the United States, we must first file an IND, which must be accepted by the FDA.
+We cannot assure you that we will be able to complete patient enrollment, generate top-line and final data or submit the NDA for MitoGel in timely fashion.
+Moreover, we are also planning to commence a Phase 2b clinical trial of VesiGel in 2018.
+Before commencing a clinical trial for VesiGel in the United States, we must first file an IND, which must be cleared by the FDA.
 We cannot assure you that the FDA will not decide to materially alter these parameters, including potentially requiring a pivotal study with a control arm, during the trial or require us to conduct more than one pivotal trial before submitting an NDA.

 Phase 3 clinical trials often produce unsatisfactory results even though prior clinical trials were successful.
 Moreover, the results of clinical trials may be unsatisfactory to the FDA or foreign regulatory authorities even if we believe those clinical trials to be successful.
 The FDA or applicable foreign regulatory agencies may suspend one or all of our clinical trials or require that we conduct additional clinical, preclinical, manufacturing, validation or drug product quality studies and submit that data before considering or reconsidering any NDA or comparable foreign regulatory application that we may submit.
-Depending on the extent of these additional studies, approval of any applications that we submit may be significantly delayed or may cause the termination of such programs, or may require us to expend more resources than we have available.
+Depending on the extent of these additional studies, approval of any applications that we submit may be significantly delayed or may cause the termination of such programs or may require us to expend more resources than we have available.